-This function block is used to refer to a mask in an HMI, that defines an area serving as background for other objects.
+This function block controls a mask in an HMI that defines an area serving as background for other objects.

 The input idParen and the output idMask are used to change the mask hierarchy.
 The identification number of the mask that is assigned to the function block is provided at output idMask.
-If it is connected with the input idParen of a second mask block, the mask of the second function block becomes a child of the mask of the first block.
-It should be taken into account, that the display area of child masks is limited to the size of the parent mask and that children masks are only displayed when the parents are visible.
+If it is connected with the input idParen of a second mask block then the mask of the second function block becomes a child of the mask of the first block.
+It should be taken into account that the display area of child masks is limited to the size of the parent mask and that children are only displayed when the parents are visible.

 The inputs bShow and idParen have no effect on the background window.
-It is a special mask that is always visible and is used as parent window of all other masks.
+This is a special mask that is always visible and the parent of all other masks.

 The HMI mask is a rectangular area that contains other objects and masks.
-It is used to create different views for the HMI.
+It is used to create different views in the HMI.